 Drapes and curtains get dusty and dirty from time to time.
 Not only is this unsightly, but can be a health issue for people with allergies.
-Professional dry-cleaning is the safest route, but in most homes the window treatments amounts to a lot of fabric that would be very expensive to dry-clean.
-So are there options for cleaning drapes without the expense of dry-cleaning?
+Professional dry-cleaning is the safest route, but in most homes, the window treatments amount to a lot of fabric that would be very expensive to dry-clean.
+Are there options for cleaning drapes without the expense of dry-cleaning?

 The answer is yes—in some situations.
 Although dry-cleaning may be the only option for some premium fabrics, others can be washed in a clothes washer, and others can be brushed and vacuumed to remove most dust and grime.